-- (i) each New Note shall be issued at the New Note Value; - (ii) each New Note shall have a term of four (4) years to November 2020; - (iii) each New Note shall bear interest at a rate of three percent (3%) per annum, calculated and payable on maturity; - (iv) each New Note shall be redeemable, at the Company's option, as follows: - a. within 12 months of issuance, at 40% of the Adjusted New Note Value including accrued interest: - b. between months 13 to 24 (inclusive), at 50% of the Adjusted New Note Value, including accrued interest: - between months 25 to 36 (inclusive), at 60% of the Adjusted New Note Value, including accrued interest; - d. between months 37 to 42 (inclusive), at 80% of the Adjusted New Note Value, including accrued interest; and - e. between months 43 to 48 (inclusive), at 100% of the Adjusted New Note Value, including accrued interest; and to the extent it has not been wholly redeemed, each New Note shall be convertible at the New Note Value or any part thereof outstanding, at the noteholder's option on a semi-annual basis, into common shares of the Company at the conversion price of C\$0.085 per share (only full shares will be issued; no fractional shares will be issued).
+- (i) each New Note shall be issued at the New Note Value; - (ii) each New Note shall have a term of four (4) years to November 2020; - (iii) each New Note shall bear interest at a rate of three percent (3%) per annum, calculated and payable on maturity; - (iv) each New Note shall be redeemable, at the Company's option, as follows: - a. between months 43 to 48 (inclusive), at 100% of the Adjusted New Note Value, including accrued interest; and to the extent it has not been wholly redeemed, each New Note shall be convertible at the New Note Value or any part thereof outstanding, at the noteholder's option on a semi-annual basis, into common shares of the Company at the conversion price of C\$0.085 per share (only full shares will be issued; no fractional shares will be issued).

-The Creditor convertible Notes are denominated in Canadian dollars.
+The Creditor Convertible Notes are denominated in Canadian dollars.
 The functional reporting currency of the Company is US dollars.
 As the exercise price of the Common Shares is denominated in Canadian dollars and is not denominated in the Company's functional currency, the contractual obligations arising from the conversion feature meet the definitions of a derivative in its entirety under IFRS.

-The legal amounts owing on the note at 30 June 2019 is CAD\$51,124,850 (2018: CAD\$49,702,850)
+The legal amounts owing on the note at 30 June 2020 is CAD\$52,516,867 (2019: CAD\$51,124,850).